Charleston vs New Orleans

 Which city has higher STR taxes — Charleston or New Orleans?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while New Orleans charges 5% sales tax + 6.75% occupancy tax + $5–$12/night occupancy fee.
-Compare the full breakdown in the table above.
+Notably, New Orleans benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?